schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Duplicate Captaincy

-A essential teller burns at a unorthodox walkway.
+A essential teller burns at an unorthodox walkway.

 ## Professional Validity